Mohammed Arkoun

-Mohammed Arkoun (محمد أركون; 1 February 1928 – 14 September 2010) was an Algerian scholar and thinker.
+Mohammed Arkoun (محمد أركون, Muḥemmed Arkun; 1 February 1928 – 14 September 2010) was an Algerian/French scholar and thinker.
 He was considered to have been one of the most influential secular scholars in Islamic studies contributing to contemporary intellectual Islamic reform.
 In a career of more than 30 years, he had been a critic of the tensions embedded in his field of study, advocating Islamic modernism, secularism, and humanism.
 During his academic career, he wrote his numerous books mostly in French, and occasionally in English and Arabic.

 Academic career

-Arkoun was born in 1928 in Taourirt Mimoun, a Berber village in Great Kabylia in northern Algeria.
+Arkoun was born in 1928 in Taourirt Mimoun, a village in Kabylia in northern Algeria.
 His family was traditional, religious and relatively poor.
 His father was a shopkeeper in Ain al-Arba'a, a wealthy French settlement in east of Oran.
 He attended primary school in his Berber-speaking home village until he was nine-years-old.
 As the eldest son, he was expected to learn his father's trade, while continuing to attend primary school.
 He studied at the Faculty of Literature of the university of Algiers and at the Sorbonne in Paris (agrégé in Arabic language and Literature, 1956 and Ph.D., 1968).
 He established his academic reputation with his studies of the history and philosophy of Ibn Miskawayh.
 As he began to consider how one might rethink Islam in the contemporary world, his questioning provided a counterpoint to the predominant interpretations of both the Muslim world and the non-Muslim West.
 As the editor of Arabica, he broadened the journal's scope, and played a significant role in shaping Western-language scholarship on Islam.
 He authored numerous books in French, English, and Arabic, including: Rethinking Islam (Boulder, Colorado, 1994), L'immigration: défis et richesses (Paris, 1998) and The Unthought in Contemporary Islamic Thought (London, 2002).
 His shorter studies appeared in many academic journals; his works have been translated into several languages.

 He was decorated as a Commander of the French Legion of Honor in 2004, before that a Chevalier and Officer in 1984 and 1996, respectively.
 In 2001, Arkoun was asked to deliver the Gifford Lectures, which enable a notable scholar to contribute to the advancement of theological and philosophical thought.